iibusiness20/Project1-Horiseon-Code-Refactor/README.md

 - it's easier to read and to decipher the layout
 - it's accesable and readable to visually impaired people
 - it's easier to make changes and apply the CSS for the HTML document that was written for
-- search Engines will read its contents as important keywords to influence the page serach rankings ([MDN Web Docs](https://developer.mozilla.org/en-US/docs/Glossary/Semantics))
+- search engines will read its contents as important keywords to influence the page serach rankings ([MDN Web Docs](https://developer.mozilla.org/en-US/docs/Glossary/Semantics))

 ## Table of Contents
 - [Acceptance criteria](#description-user-story)